Dog CPR can be a life saver!

 What does First Aid teaching entail?

 I truly believe that if you put everything into something that is in your heart, you will be successful.
 We have Paramedic instructors that understand medicine and are comfortable working in a high-stress environment.
 All of our employees share the same passion as myself and have a genuine love for dogs.
 Our Veterinarian Dr. Lisa Booth, DVM, is heavily involved in our teaching.
 We continually research for the current and best practices for our pups.

 Being a small company, the requirements can be overwhelming.
 We are responsible for all aspects of our business, including the logistics of each class and setting up the audio-visual equipment, advertising, accounting, attending trade shows, and website development.
 Words cannot describe the feeling when we get emails from former students that have saved lives as a result of our training.
 That alone is priceless.

 Many people admit they love their dog more than they like people and consider their dog as part of the family.
 By being prepared you will be able to provide first aid to the ones you love in their time of need.
 As in my case, you just might be able to recognize when your dog is facing a life-threatening situation and be able to act promptly.

 When I lost Sampson, I was left with a tremendous amount of guilt.
 Guilt is not something that is time stamped and may be with you for years.
 In closing, do not base your success on the outcome, base your success on your effort and put everything you have into what is close to your heart.

 What I learned about dog CPR

-I hope I never need to use it.
-But just in case, I took the pet owner class.
+I’m really glad I talked with Mr. Roth.
+It’s scary to think that I might not be able to help my dogs if something happened to them.
+I got motivated and decided to take his class and I’m glad I did.
+Hopefully, I’ll never need to use it.
 I learned so much great information; not only about CPR but also first aid.
 If a situation comes up, I am much more prepared to handle it.